Jesubalan19/DS_JAVA_MODULE-08/Ex14-First Unique Number in a Stream.md

 ```
 /*
 Program to tracks the first unique (non-repeating) number in a stream of integers using a LinkedHashMap.
-Developed by: DHARANYA N
+Developed by: JESUBALAN A
-RegisterNumber:  212223230044
+RegisterNumber:  212223240060
 */

 import java.util.*;